Monday, March 23, 2015

 A Time to Die: My Father-in-Law

-Death is one word not many people are comfortable to talk about.
-One question often comes to mind is "What is the most appropriate time to die?".
+Death is one word many people are not comfortable speaking about.
+It is a subject often avoided, yet it lingers in the back of our minds.
+One question that inevitably arises is: “What is the most appropriate time to die?”

-Abraham lived 175 years.
-Then he breathed his last and died at a good old age, an old man and full of years.
+• Abraham lived 175 years.
+Then he breathed his last and died “at a good old age, an old man and full of years” (Genesis 25:8).
+His long and fruitful life ended in peace.

 I came to know this man because of my marriage to his youngest daughter.
-He came to Sabah only once in 1979 to attend our wedding.
+He came to Sabah only once in 1979 to attend our wedding blessing ceremony on 07.04.1979.

 Photograph taken at the front of the Church Building of